OrianaVenture/VentureValheim/Progression/README.md

 NOTE: This mod is under heavy development and is not finished.
 All pre-releases are intended for those interested in helping test new features until the first official release.

 The main feature of this mod is to have an easy way to fully customize the world difficulty and to control the rate at which the world and individual player advances.
 Set the difficulty of each biome and configure all creatures and items by using the automatic scaling system.
 You may also define your own custom configuration for individual creatures and items (including other modded content).
-This mod will dynamically create a game balance that is very different from the Vanilla gameplay experience!
+This mod can dynamically create a game balance that is very different from the Vanilla gameplay experience!

+WARNING: If you are using an in-game configuration manager you may be missing out of vital information about the settings!
+When in doubt please read the config descriptions included in the config file.
+The information included in the file will not always match the information provided in this readme.

 Below are some explanations of features and how to configure them.
 See more details in the config file.
 Generate the config file by launching the game once with this mod installed.

 ### Public & Private Key Management

+What is a key and what is controlled by them?
+In vanilla Valheim there exists a "global key" list that is a bunch of strings shared by all players.
+Worldly spawns, raids, dreams, and Haldor's items are all controlled by the presence of specific keys.
 By default this mod will prevent/block public keys from being added to the global list which will prevent game behaviors that rely on the presence of these keys.
-This lets you control the game progression by choosing when these keys get added to the game (either naturally through gameplay or by using the vanilla setpublickey command).
+This lets you control the game progression by choosing when these keys can be added to the game.

-This mod also adds a private player key system in which data is saved to a new file for each character.
+This mod also adds a private player key system in which data is saved to the character file.
 You can use this private key system to tailor game functionality to individuals rather than the vanilla default server-wide public keys.
-There are 4 new commands added that work similar to the public key commands.
-Currently only your local player can be updated, but commands for server management will be added later: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.

-Here is a quick guide to the Key configuration options:
+Gameplay will be altered when using private keys: The player that is hosting a loaded chunk will control the worldly spawns, and raids will only spawn on players when appropriate.
+For example, a player A with no keys that is in a base with a player B with all the boss keys can still get all those raids, but if player A is alone they should not get higher level raids.
+If player A loads and hosts an area and is later joined by player B, the area should not spawn the higher level monsters that become unlocked with keys.
+Private keys will be added to any player within a 100 meter range of the hosting player when the action occurs.
+For example, when a boss dies any player close enough to the chunk-hosting player should also get the private key, but a player online on the other side of the map will not get it.

+When this mod is installed there will be a key "cleanup" performed for the server and any player who joins the game based off the mod configurations.
+When using the default settings you can expect all global keys to be cleared when you start up the server, resetting your server's key progress.
+When using private keys a similar principal applies, depending on your blocked or allowed key list, any keys that are not expected will be removed.
+If you see your keys resetting unexpectedly make sure to check your mod configuration is allowing the keys you want to exist.
+Any keys added manually will persist until the server is restarted (for private keys when the player logs back in), to ensure these keys remain after a restart you must check your mod configuration!

+#### Configuration Options

 * BlockAllGlobalKeys: Prevent/block public all keys from being added to the global list, set to false to use vanilla behavior
 * AllowedGlobalKeys: Allow only these keys being added to the global list when BlockAllGlobalKeys is true
 * BlockedGlobalKeys: Stop only these keys being added to the global list when BlockAllGlobalKeys is false
+* UsePrivateKeys: Use private player keys, rather than global keys for game key checking
+* BlockedPrivateKeys: Stop only these keys being added to the player's key list when UsePrivateKeys is true (use this or AllowedPrivateKeys)
+* AllowedPrivateKeys: Allow only these keys being added to the player's key list when UsePrivateKeys is true (use this or BlockedPrivateKeys, if the BlockedPrivateKeys has any values it will use that setting)
+* UnlockAllHaldorItems: If true bypasses the key check for haldor's items and unlocks everything
-* UseBossKeysForSkillLevel, UsePrivateBossKeysForSkillLevel, BossKeysSkillPerKey explained under Skill Manager section below.
+* UseBossKeysForSkillLevel and BossKeysSkillPerKey explained under Skill Manager section below.

-Examples of Vanilla Public Keys:
+#### Vanilla Public Keys

 * defeated_eikthyr
 * defeated_gdking